jacobismael/stm32l476-ll/README.md

 # STM32l476 Nucleo LL Driver

 Macro functions for the STM32L476 Peripherals.
 This repository contains custom bare-metal register-level drivers for the STM32L476.
 It does not use the STM32Cube HAL or the official STM32Cube LL API.
+Peripheral registers are configured directly using CMSIS device definitions.

+The project is tested on the NUCLEO-L476RG development board.

 ## Features
 - ADC